Admissible extensions of subtheories of second order arithmetic: The semi-formal ramified system

 \subsection{Predicative cut elimination}

-The rules of inference of $\rs$ can be divided into two classes: (i) In all rules except $\sref$ the principal formula is more complex than the respective minor formulas.
-We may, therefore, consider these rules as \emph{predicative} rules. (ii) The rule$\sref$, on the other hand, transforms (in the general case) a formula of rank greater than $\Omega$ into one of rank $\Omega$.
+The rules of inference of $\rs$ can be divided into two classes: (i) In all rules except $\sref$ the principal formula is more complex than the corresponding formula(s) in the premise(s).
+We may, therefore, consider these rules as \emph{predicative} rules. (ii) The rule $\sref$, on the other hand, transforms (in the general case) a formula of rank greater than $\Omega$ into one of rank $\Omega$.
 This is a sort of impredicativity and we consider $\sref$ as an \emph{impredicative} inference.

 Also remember that the principal formulas of the axioms of $\rs$ belong to $\Bcal$ and, therefore, have rank less than $\Omega$.
 These formulas are an obstacle for cut elimination below $\Omega$.
 However, above $\Omega$ we can follow the pattern of the usual (predicative) cut elimination.